cryoTUD/locscale/docs/install.md

 # Installation

-We recommend to use [Conda](https://docs.conda.io/en/latest/) for a local working environment.
-See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) for more information on what Conda flavour may be the right choice for you, and [here](https://www.anaconda.com/products/distribution) for Conda installation instructions.

 !!! note "System Compatibility"
     LocScale should run on any CPU system with Linux, OS X or Windows subsytem for Linux (WSL).
     <br><br>